HRV and Mental Health

 How Are HRV and Mental Health Connected?

-A 2025 comprehensive review establishes that brain-heart communication is bidirectional—the heart sends signals to the brain that influence mood and cognition, not just the other way around.
-This "brain-heart axis" explains why HRV reflects emotional states and why improving HRV can benefit mental health.
+The connection runs deeper than most people realize.
+Lower HRV is consistently associated with anxiety, depression, and difficulty regulating emotions.
+And a 2025 comprehensive review shows the link is bidirectional—your heart sends signals to your brain that influence mood and cognition, not just the other way around.
+This "brain-heart axis" means improving HRV can genuinely benefit your mental health, not just reflect it.

 HRV and Anxiety